Kushgulati09/Impute_psoriasis/README.md

 # Imputation + Psoriasis PRS

-This repository implements a minimal, reproducible DNA genotype imputation and polygenic risk score (PRS) workflow using public human genotype data.
+This repository implements a minimal, **reproducible DNA genotype imputation and polygenic risk score (PRS) workflow** using public human genotype data.
 Starting from dense DNA variant data (VCF), the pipeline simulates array-like genotypes, performs quality control, phasing, and imputation, and computes a disease-specific PRS (psoriasis) using published PGS Catalogue weights.

+---

-The project is designed as an educational and benchmarking exercise to demonstrate core population-genetics and PRS concepts on a small dataset.
-This repository is a work in progress and is actively being updated.
+The project is designed as an educational and benchmarking exercise to demonstrate core population-genetics and PRS concepts on a small dataset, restricted to **chromosome 22**.

+---

 For a step-by-step explanation of each stage and the reasoning behind it, please follow the `workflow.md` file.

-Repository to reproduce imputation benchmark and PRS workflow (chr22 subset).
-Contents:
-- `data/` : small datasets, DO NOT commit large VCFs here (use external storage)
-- `raw_data/` : original downloads (ignored)
-- `ref/`, `target/` : reference and target VCFs derived from 1000G
-- `scripts/` : pipeline scripts (bash / python)
-- `results/` : plots and evaluation outputs
-- `docs/` : notes and methods
-- `tools/` : tool dependencies (java .jar file)
+---

+## Repository structure:

+├── environment.yml # Conda environment definition
+├── README.md # Project overview (this file)
+├── workflow.md # Detailed pipeline documentation
+├── raw_data/ # Downloaded raw VCFs (not tracked)
+├── ref/ # Reference panel data, VCFs (not tracked) ├── target/ # Target data and pseudo-array VCFs
+├── scripts/ # Pipeline and analysis scripts
+├── results/ # Imputation outputs, evaluation, PRS
+├── data/ # External score files (not tracked)
+└── tools/ # External tools (e.g. Beagle JAR)

 ### Environment setup